ibexa/documentation-developer/docs/api/public_php_api.md

 As explained above, the `setField()` method can accept various values: an instance of the Field Type's Value class, a primitive type, or a hash.
 The last two depend on what the `Type::acceptValue()` method is build up to handle.
 TextLine can, for instance, accept a simple string as an input value.
 In this example, you will see how to set an Image value.

-We assume that we use the default image class.
-Creating our Content, using the Content Type and a ContentCreateStruct, has been covered above, and can be found in the full code.
+Let's assume that you use the default image class.
+Creating your Content, using the Content Type and a ContentCreateStruct, has been covered above, and can be found in the full code.
 Let's focus on how the image is provided.

 ``` php
 $file = '/path/to/image.png';